 Canine head and foreleg model![]() |

-Produced and sold by the University of California School of Veterinary Medicine (order form on this page).
 Used for training in the art of vascular access (phlebotomy).

 Canine Leg Vascular Access Simulator